automata-network/unifi-tdx-prover/README.md

 ### ProverRegistry

 Verify the attestation provided by the Prover and register the instance, then validate the Prover’s generated PoE.
+* Register the prover to the chain with the attestation report
+* Verify the PoE that it's signed by the attested prover
+* Prevents the attestation report from being replayed and pre-generated
+* Ephemeral key rotation

 ### AttestationVerifier

-Attesation Verification Portal Contract for verify different kinds of attestation report.
+Attesation Verification Contract for verify different kinds of attestation report.

-TDX Attestation Verifier Contract: [0xefE368b17D137E86298eec8EbC5502fb56d27832](https://explorer-testnet.ata.network/address/0xefE368b17D137E86298eec8EbC5502fb56d27832)
+* Predeployed TDX Attestation Verifier Contract: [0xefE368b17D137E86298eec8EbC5502fb56d27832](https://explorer-testnet.ata.network/address/0xefE368b17D137E86298eec8EbC5502fb56d27832)

 ## Services

 ### multi-prover

 The Prover Service.
 Compile Command: `cargo build --release --bin multi-prover`.

 ### proof-submitter